CelestialScripter/Hybrid-Based-NIDS-using-Machine-Learning/Trained model/Model in Joblib format/README.md

 # Machine Learning Model

-This repository contains a machine learning model for [task or application].
-The model is implemented using [framework/library] and trained on [dataset].
+This repository contains a machine learning model for [Anomally-based intrusion Detection].
+The model is implemented using [Python Programming Language] and trained on [UNSW_NB-15 dataset].

 ## Requirements

-- Python [version]
+- Python [3.10]
-- [Framework/library] [version]
 - Additional dependencies listed in requirements.txt

 ## Installation